GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-07 18:08:16 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-07 18:46:00 IST

 Current Weather in Coimbatore:
-Temperature: 25.49 °C
+Temperature: 28.88 °C
-Condition: broken clouds
+Condition: haze